-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts resources impact Earth's systems.
-Clarification Statement: Examples food and natural resources (such as composition, and structure of Earth' Human activities have significantly altered the biosphere, sometimes damaging or destroying natural habitats and causing the extinction of other species.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Apply scientific principles to design an object, tool, process, or system.
+Human activities have significantly altered the biosphere, sometimes damaging or destroying natural habitats and causing the extinction of other species.
 But changes to Earth's environments can have different impacts (negative and positive) for different living things.
-Typically, as human populations and per-capita consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise. supported by evidence for how increases in human population and per-capita consumptions and freshwater, mineral, and energy).
-Examples of impacts can include changes to systems as well as the rates at which they change.
-The consequences of increases are described by science, but science does not make the decisions for the second se the rates of consumption of the appearance, eases in human populations Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or model for a phenomenon. • Typically, as human populations and per-captia consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise.
-Cause and Effect: Cause and effect relationships may be used to predict phenomena in natural or designed systems.
+Typically, as human populations and per-capita consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise.
+The use of technologies and any limitations on their use are driven by individual or societal needs, destires, and differences in such factors as climate, natural resources, and economic conditions.
+Thus technology use varies from region to region, and over time.
+Cause and effect: Cause and effect relationships may be used to predict phenomena in natural or designed systems.